andreassommer/ifdiff/README.md

 switching functions, outputs them as Matlab code, and detects switching points accurately up to machine precision.

-Sensitivities can be generated w.r.t. the initial values and w.r.t. a given parameter set
+Sensitivities can be generated w.r.t. the initial values and w.r.t. a given parameter set.

 See the [IFDIFF page](https://andreassommer.github.io/ifdiff/) for a mathematical introduction with example.